GeorgeTheSlayer/BowBox/README.md

 The schematic for this is reality straight forward.
 The Six buttons are all wired into their own channel.
 And the touch sensors are communicating with the Seed through i2c.
 Finally all the audio comes out of the main audio outputs.

-**Could I have made it into a button matrix?
-Yes.
-Do I need to for this simple version?
-No.**

 For the sake of the current project, keeping everything simple is best.
 It is most important to make a basic working version of my idea rather than to have one part of my idea be perfect.

 ## Python

 Oh boy this was hard.

 I think 99% of all my time on this project was spent on the python.
 I spent a lot of time trying to get a very clean sound but I was unable to.
-Although I have made a lot of effects/synthesizers, I have never made a physically modled instrument.
+Although I have made a lot of effects/synthesizers, I have never made a physically modeled instrument.
 I spent a lot of time looking through Julius Orion Smith III's research and it is incredible!
 Truthfully if I could I would love to be able to keep working on this project and make it better.

-If you want to go through my awful python code then go ahead!
-It is teriblly optomized, but that is fine.
-I used it entirely as a reference so that I can port it all over to CPP.

 ## CPP

 This part was fairly straight forward.
 Port over my python code, into CPP.
 There was some code I ended up not using.
 Like some code for some filters and some code to emulate a bow on a string.
 But other than that I am really happy with how it sounds.

-Maybe in another version I'll make it so people can change the pitch of the instrument on the fly.
-I don't think that would be too difficult to do.
-However, I also thought physical modling wouldn't be that bad either!

 # I am avaible to work.
 Please contact at holland@sersen.net